100+ datasets found

 Description

-Embassy locations.
-The dataset contains locations and attributes of Embassies, created as part of the DC Geographic Information System (DC GIS) for the D.C.
-Office of the Chief Technology Officer (OCTO) and participating D.C. government agencies.
-A database provided by the DC Office of the Chief Technology Officer (OCTO) identified Embassy locations and DC GIS staff geo-processed the data to the Master Address Repository (MAR).
-All DC GIS data is stored and exported in Maryland State Plane coordinates NAD 83 meters.
-METADATA CONTENT IS IN PROCESS OF VALIDATION AND SUBJECT TO CHANGE.
+This dataset contains locations and attributes of University Areas, created as part of the DC Geographic Information System (DC GIS) for the Office of the Chief Technology Officer (OCTO) and participating D.C. government agencies.
+Information provided by OCTO, EMA, and other sources identified as University Areas, and DC GIS staff geo-processed the data.
+This layer does not represent university areas contained in the campus plans from the DC Office of Zoning.

 Share